 This is the first of two papers that address various replacement and repair procedures that can be performed on 1967-1968 Corvette first generation, energy absorbing, telescoping (adjustable), steering columns.
 All of the service procedures outlined in this paper should be fairly easy and accomplished without removing the steering column from the car.
-The next paper (Disassembly & Repair Paper #2) addresses removing the steering column from the car and replacing the lower bearing (a somewhat more complex operation.)
+The next paper (Disassembly & Repair Paper #2) addresses removing the steering column from the car.

-The 1967 start of production (SOP) telescoping (as well as standard non-adjustable) Corvette columns were part of the General Motors steering shaft recalls.
-Since the 1967 Chevrolet Chassis Repair Manual was already in print, it does not show or discuss any of the new parts required by the recall.
+Right after start of production in 1967 the lower steering column bearings and steering shafts of both the telescoping (as well as standard non-adjustable) Corvette steering columns were revised.
+Since the 1967 Chevrolet Chassis Service Manual was already in print, it does not show or discuss any of the revised parts.
 Unfortunately, the 1968 manual was updated in a somewhat haphazard manner and is not entirely correct either.
-Since the early 1967 steering columns should all have been recalled and updated, I will not address the early steering shafts, adjusters, or lower bearings.
+Since the early 1967 steering columns were few in number and parts are quite rare, I will not address the early steering shafts or lower bearings.